monkeytypegame/monkeytype/CONTRIBUTING.md

 To install NodeJS, navigate to the NodeJS [website](https://nodejs.org/en/) and download the `14.18.1 LTS`.

-Alternatively, if you use `nvm` then you can run `nvm install && nvm use` to use the version of Node.js in the `.nvmrc` file.
+Alternatively, if you use `nvm` then you can run `nvm install && nvm use` to use the version of Node.js in the `.nvmrc` file (if you use Windows, use [nvm-windows](https://github.com/coreybutler/nvm-windows)).

 ## Building and Running Monkeytype